Jorge-Salmon/Ag-nanoparticles-DFT/README.md

 # Code

-The code and results can be found in the Jupiter Notebook.
+The code and results can be found in the Jupiter Notebook located in this repository.

 # Conclusion